Dental Sealants Huntersville, NC

 When you visit our Huntersville, NC dental office, our family dentist Dr. Guice will begin by conducting a thorough examination and taking detailed X-rays of your teeth to see how deep the grooves of your teeth are.
 This also allows us to check for any signs of tooth decay and other issues, like periodontal disease and oral cancer.

 Afterward, we’ll thoroughly clean your teeth before applying a gel to the surface of the tooth that will help the sealant stick.
 Once the gel dries, our hygienists will rinse and dry your tooth again before finally placing the dental sealants.
 The sealant is literally painted onto the tooth and sometimes dried with a special dental light.
 The process only takes a couple of minutes per tooth and is so easy that our patients are usually surprised by how quickly it’s done.

 Following placement, we have found that our patients don’t even notice them because dental sealants are completely clear.
 If you run your tongue along your teeth, you may be able to feel a slight difference but they are smooth and will not feel uncomfortable in any way.

 Check out what others are saying about our dental sealants on Yelp: Dental Sealants Huntersville

 Both children and adults can get dental sealants.
 However, this procedure is most commonly performed on children that have not yet suffered from tooth decay (at least on the tooth or teeth in question).
 If you or someone in your family has deep ridges in your teeth, this can be a beneficial solution for maintaining optimal oral health.

-If you live in Huntersville, NC or the surrounding area, call 704-895-3858 to schedule an appointment with our dental office.
-At Lake Norman Dentistry, we can examine you and your children's teeth before letting you know if sealants are a good solution for you.
-We can provide you with all of the information you need to make an educated decision and to get started.
+At Lake Norman Dentistry, we’ll examine you and your children's teeth before letting you know if sealants are a good solution for you.
+We can provide you with all of the information you need to make an educated decision to get started.